bastiendmt/Bastiendmt/README.md

 ## Hi there 👋
-I'm a French **developer** aspiring to a **managerial career** keeping a foot in tech.
+I'm a French **developer** evolving towards **managerial responsibilities** keeping a foot in tech.
 I always pay attention to details and a clear organization in order to aim for perfection.

 Specalized in **web development** and **React**.